NEW: NEW: David Cameron: "We want to know these changes are irreversible"

 NEW: Pro-democracy leader Aung San Suu Kyi says suspension of sanctions will send right signal

-- He is the first high profile Western leader to visit Myanmar in decades
+Cameron is the first high-profile Western leader to visit Myanmar in decades

-U.S. Secretary of State Hillary Clinton described the by-elections that took place April 1 as "an important step in Burma's democratic transformation."
-Suu Kyi's National League for Democracy, or NLD, won 43 of the 44 seats it contested.
+U.S. Secretary of State Hillary Clinton described the by-elections that took place April 1 as “an important step in Burma’s democratic transformation.”
+Myanmar is sometimes referred to as Burma.
+Suu Kyi’s National League for Democracy, or NLD, won 43 of the 44 seats it contested.

 The Obama administration is now taking several significant steps to normalize relations with the country, including facilitating travel to the United States for select government officials and members of parliament.

 Clinton visited Myanmar in December – a historic trip marking the first time a secretary of state had been to the country in more than 50 years – and British Foreign Secretary William Hague visited the following month.

 While control of parliament will not change despite the opposition’s strong performance in the by-elections, the result nonetheless gives the NLD and Suu Kyi a notable presence in the country’s parliament.

 Suu Kyi, who was elected in the constituency of Kawhmu, has been invited to attend her first session of parliament in Naypyidaw on April 23, said U Tin Kyaw, a senior NLD official.

 Myanmar’s legislature has 664 seats, more than 80% of which are still held by lawmakers aligned with the military-backed ruling party, the Union Solidarity and Development Party (USDP).